THammami01/typing-speed-increaser/README.md

 # TSI (Version 2.0.0)

 Program that will help students and everyone practice and increase their typing speed.

 ## How To

-After cloning this repuository, and in order to run the application, just type in the command line:
+After cloning this repository, and in order to run the application, just type in the command line:

 ```bash
 python app_v2.0.py